Valentina Shevchenko: Fighting style

 A decorated kickboxer, Shevchenko is primarily known for precise counter-striking.
 She is recognized for her exceptional ability to gauge the distance of an opponent's attack, then retaliate with a variety of counterattacks.
 In a 2017 interview, Shevchenko noted the challenges of perfecting this technique in mixed martial arts: "It's different to fight a wrestler and stand-up fighter.
 To feel the distance of her punch, it's different."

 After dodging an opponent's strike, Shevchenko will often counter with a fast right hook, a spinning wheel kick, or a spinning back fist.
 On offense, she makes regular use of forwarding right hooks and two-punch combinations.
 She also utilizes an outside leg kick, regularly thrown at the end of a flurry, or in the early stages of a round.

-In addition to her striking, Shevchenko is also a highly skilled grappler and has a black belt in Judo, as demonstrated by her multiple take-downs against Holly Holm and Jéssica Andrade, her armbar submission of Julianna Peña, and her rear-naked choke submission over Priscila Cachoeira.
+In addition to her striking, Shevchenko is also a highly skilled grappler and has a black belt in Judo, as demonstrated by her multiple take-downs against Holly Holm, Jéssica Andrade and Alexa Grasso (having averaged at least 4 takedowns in every one of their fights), her armbar submission of Julianna Peña, and her rear-naked choke submission over Priscila Cachoeira.